-The selected individual is also in the running for National Marine Sanctuaries Volunteer of the Year in competition with volunteers from other sanctuaries.
+The selected individual is also in the running for National Marine Sanctuaries Volunteer of the Year in competition with volunteers from the other 13 sites in the National Marine Sanctuary System.

-Click on the links below to learn more about our most recent Volunteers of the Year and their contributions.
+Click on the links below to learn about previous Volunteers of the Year and their contributions.

 2012 Clint Moore